igorccouto/robot/README.md

 ## Project Organization
 ------------

-The use of *pipenv* instead of *pip* is encouraged on this project.

     ├── LICENSE
     ├── README.md          <- The top-level README for developers using this project.
     ├── data               <- Folder to keep files (.CSV) consumed by the robot.